-Pooled cash and investments are on deposit with the State of New Mexico, Office of the State Treasurer General Fund investment pool.
-The State Treasurer's scope of authority for the types of investments which may be made with state funds is statutorily defined and governed by the State Treasurer's Investment Policy approved by the State Board of Finance.
+Pooled cash and investments are on deposit with the State of New Mexico, Office of the State Treasurer General Fund Investment Pool.
+The State Treasurer's scope of authority for the types of investments that may be made with state funds is statutorily defined and governed by the State Treasurer's Investment Policy approved by the State Board of Finance.